democracyforwardaotearoanewzealand/introduction/README.md

 # introduction

+Democracy Forward HQ is Hamilton Chambers, Wellington (and surrounds).

 **What is DF?**

 Current plans are to distribute 5G or Starlink based voting rods to households, so people can vote on a range of issues from their home.
 Every Saturday.
 Issues are presented on Free To Air TV.

 Like a gameshow, but not at all a game.

-Democracy Forward is now based at 195B Lambton Quay, Te Aro, Wellington.

 **How does it work?**